kritomas/omegatul/01_DataCollection/README.md

 Crawler for bus data, collecting from the [Golemio API](https://api.golemio.cz/pid/docs/openapi/).
 The API has a rate limit of 20 requests per 8 seconds.
 This data will be placed inside `raw/data.db`.

+Stop information has been downloaded from [Prague's Public Transport Opendata](https://opendata.praha.eu/datasets/https%3A%2F%2Fapi.opendata.praha.eu%2Flod%2Fcatalog%2F9a6a1d8e-45b9-41de-b9ae-0bcec7126876), and placed inside `raw/stops.csv`.
+Note that this is just for user convenience, and is not used to train the ML model.

 # Installation

 Install dependencies: `python3`